grafana/explore-traces/docs/sources/_index.md

 * Duration metrics provides **Root cause latency**

 For **Rate**, the **Service structure** tab shows you how your applications "talk" to each other to fulfill requests.
-Using this view helps you analyze the service structure of the traces that match the current filters.
+Using this tab helps you analyze the service structure of the traces that match the current filters.

 For **Errors**, the **Root cause errors** tab shows structure of errors beneath your selected filters.
 You can use this tab to immediately see the chain of errors that are causing issues higher up in traces.